leemgs/ghost-memory/README.md

 ## Welcome to Ghost Memory

-Ghost memory is to provide network filesystem based Ghost Memory to solve a memory shortage issue of distributed devices.
+Ghost memory is to provide a network filesystem based flexible memory to solve a memory shortage issue of distributed devices.
 It is to dynamically (re-)computes by on-demand mecahnism to fit the current RAM size to avoid Out-of-Memory issue while build source codes.